AOSC-Tracking/rustc/src/doc/reference/src/paths.md

 start being resolved from a place which differs based on edition.
 Each identifier in the path must resolve to an item.

-r[paths.qualifiers.global-root.edition2015]
+r[paths.qualifiers.global-root.edition2018]
+> [!EDITION-2018]
-> **Edition Differences**: In the 2015 Edition, identifiers resolve from the "crate root"
-> (`crate::` in the 2018 edition), which contains a variety of different items, including
-> external crates, default crates such as `std` or `core`, and items in the top level of
-> the crate (including `use` imports).
+> In the 2015 Edition, identifiers resolve from the "crate root" (`crate::` in the 2018 edition), which contains a variety of different items, including external crates, default crates such as `std` or `core`, and items in the top level of the crate (including `use` imports).
 >
-> Beginning with the 2018 Edition, paths starting with `::` resolve from
-> crates in the [extern prelude].
+> Beginning with the 2018 Edition, paths starting with `::` resolve from crates in the [extern prelude].
 That is, they must be followed by the name of a crate.

 ```rust
 pub fn foo() {